The Ultimate Guide to Iceland's South Coast

 Gullfoss Waterfall

-The Hvita River plunges into a rugged canyon in two dramatic stages, dropping a total of 32 meters (105 feet) into a narrow gorge carved out by glacial floods over centuries.
+The Hvita River plunges into a rugged canyon in two dramatic stages, dropping a total of 105 feet (32 m) into a narrow gorge carved out by glacial floods over centuries.
 On sunny days, the resulting mist often produces vibrant rainbows, adding to the surreal beauty of the scene.
+In summer, you can even ride the same glacial water on a whitewater kayaking tour on the Hvita River.

 Visitors can explore a series of marked walking paths that offer various vantage points, from sweeping panoramic views above to close-up glimpses of the roaring cascade.
 The upper and lower platforms provide safe access during the warmer months, making Gullfoss one of the most photographed and memorable natural attractions in the country.